Infarctus/CO-E33_Save_editor/OnGoingChangelog.md

 - No more uesave portable exe so removed no longer used plugin
 - Scrollbar for tab selection + better scrollbar on the right
 - No more ressource json everything in the exe
+- Now able to add characters
+- No more flashbang when launching the app
+- App remembers the size and location of the app